If you are a Linux command line lover you can run this and see what version of PHP you are running:

 php -v is also working on Windows platforms.
 You can just start your CMD and run it to see the PHP version you currently have installed.

-This will not work if you did not include php.exe into the system path.
+This will not work if you do not include php.exe in the system path.
 So if this is your case you will have to locate php.exe on your system.
-Main is located here: C:\xampp\php so I will run the set command using this path like this:
+The Main is located here: C:\xampp\php so I will run the set command using this path:

-Now run again php -v and you should see you PHP version.
+Now run again php -v and you should see your PHP version.

-Find PHP version when you do not have access to an SSH console.
+Find the PHP version when you do not have access to an SSH console.

 When you do not have access to a command-line console you can find the PHP version using the phpinfo() function.